RVshare.com

 • Mileage: It's 390 miles from Reno to Bend.

-• Fun Fact: Bend, Oregon, is the site of the country's last remaining Blockbuster video store.
+• Fun fact: Bend, Oregon, is the site of the country's last remaining Blockbuster video store.

-Top RV Rentals in Reno, Nevada
+Top RV Rentals Near Reno, Nevada

-Nearby National Parks
+National Parks

 Though the fastest route between Reno and Bend is a mere 390 miles, it is best to expand your Reno to Bend road trip itinerary to visit three of the most spectacular national parks in the nation.
 Each of these parks will pique the attention of your family.